garrandall/popular-music-data/tracks/let-s-be-us-again-lonestar.md

 That says we're us again

 Here I stand with everything to lose
-All I know is I dont wanna ever see the end
+All I know is I don't wanna ever see the end
 Baby please, I'm reachin out for you
 Won't you open up your heart and let me come back in Lets be us
 Ohhh

 Baby baby, what would I do
 Can't imagine life without you

 Here I stand with everything to lose
-All I know is I dont wanna ever see the end
+All I know is I don't wanna ever see the end
 Baby please I'm reachin out for you
 Won't you open up your heart and let me come back in Oh here I am I'm reachin out for you